fabiocaccamo/django-maintenance-mode/README.md

 ```

 ### Views
-You can force maintenance mode on/off at view level using view decorators:
+You can force maintenance mode on/off at view level using view decorators.
+Function-based views look like this:

 ```python
 from maintenance_mode.decorators import force_maintenance_mode_off, force_maintenance_mode_on